Ferris State Shuts Out Davenport, Remains Undefeated - NewsBreak

 Ferris State Shuts Out Davenport, Remains Undefeated

-BIG RAPIDS – Ferris State opened GLIAC play against Davenport and kept its undefeated season alive with a 38-0 shutout win in Saturday’s homecoming game at Top Taggart Field.
+BIG RAPIDS – Ferris State hosted GLIAC opponent Davenport in a non-league contest and kept its undefeated season alive with a 38-0 shutout win in Saturday’s homecoming game at Top Taggart Field.

-The Bulldogs, who are ranked third in Division 2, scored 14 points late in the second quarter and continued to pour it on in the second half.
+The Bulldogs, who are ranked second nationally in Division 2, scored 14 points late in the second quarter and continued to pour it on in the second half.

-Ferris State stays perfect at 4-0 overall and a 1-0 conference record.
+Ferris State stays perfect at 4-0 overall, with a 1-0 conference record.
 FSU will head to Northwood for its next contest on Saturday, Oct.
 2 at 1 p.m.

 Comments / 0